ChocolateLoverRaj/rust-esp32c3-examples/README.md

 - IR Emitter (I bought [this one](), the 3mm 940nm version)
 - IR Receiver (I bought [this one](), the 3mm version)
 - Resistors - 220Ω, 4.7kΩ, 10kΩ.
 They don't have to have the exact values as listed.

+## Try out the code
+- Clone this repo
+- Install Rust
+- You may need to install some Rust stuff for ESP32-C3
+- `cd digital` or `cd analog`
+- `cargo run`

 ## Resources
 This project is based off of these resources